maxchang3/maxwellx/README.md

 # maxwell-blog
 # (WIP)
-A static site generator built for blog using TypeScript for learning purposes.
+A static site generator (especially blog) using TypeScript for learning purposes.

+# Concepts
+## renderer
+A renderer is an entry to render some files to the target files.

+## theme / template
+`<layout>.<fileExtension>`: entry file renderer will load in.

+Basically, a layout has these default values: `index` for homepage, `post` for post page.